lankydan/corda-extendable-flows/corda-extendable-flows.md

 Later on we will look at how this Flow can be subclassed.

 Below is the `SendMessageResponder` that interacts with the `SendMessageFlow`.
-It follows the same concepts as above and therefore I will only show it as reference for later:
+It follows the same concepts as above and therefore I will only show it as a reference for later:
 ```kotlin
 @InitiatedBy(SendMessageFlow::class)
 open class SendMessageResponder(private val session: FlowSession) : FlowLogic<Unit>() {